 - Place beans in a large bowl, cover with water and soak overnight.

 - The following day, heat olive oil in a large pot and sauté the onion.
-Add the chopped tomato and cook a few minutes.
+Add the chopped tomato, a pinch of salt and cook a few minutes.

 For the tagliarini:

-- Cut the chilled dough into 4 pieces.
+- Cut the dough into 4 pieces.
 Flatten a piece of dough with your hands, lightly flouring both sides.
 Run the dough through the pasta maker with the flat rollers set to the widest setting.
-Run the dough twice at each setting until the sheet of dough is approximately 3 mm thick.
-I roll up to the third to last setting on my pasta maker.
-Cut each sheet into 3 and cover with a dish towel to prevent from drying while you roll the remaining pieces of dough.
+Run the dough through the rollers twice at each setting until the third to last setting, about 3-4 mm thick.
+Place on a clean dish towel and roll the remaining pieces of dough.

-- Using the attachment to cut the pasta sheets into strips, run each piece through the machine to form tagliarini.
-Alternately, you can use a rolling pin to flatten the dough into thin sheets, then fold into thirds and using a sharp knife cut tagliarini strips that are approximately 1 cm wide.
-Loosely place the tagliarini on a dish towel and dust lightly with flour to prevent from sticking.
+- Alternately, you can use a rolling pin to flatten the dough into thin sheets, then fold into thirds and using a sharp knife cut tagliarini strips that are approximately 1 cm wide.

 - Drizzle lightly with olive oil before serving.